-There are few primate civilizations in the galaxy, as once they develop, they invariably destroy their planets within a few hundred years.
-Planetary Item 457-K2 was no exception.
+Only a scattering of primate civilizations exist in this galaxy, as once they develop, they invariably destroy their planets within a few thousand years.
+Planetary Item K2* was only exceptional in how quickly it happened.

-As the seas rose and swamped even the highest peaks, the primates of 457-K2 dreamed of escaping to some more hospitable clime.
-But where could they go?
+The seas rose, merged into a global ocean, and rose some more.
+As they swamped even the highest peaks, the primates of K2* dreamed of escape.
+But where could they go in their primitive ships?
 What other world possessed the verdant hills and gleaming cities that were now only sodden memories?
 A child’s singsong illustrated the problem —

 The moon is dead,